taocpp/PEGTL/doc/Debug-Facilities.md

 ## Grammar Visit

-The header `include/tao/pegtl/debug/visit.hpp` uses the [meta data](#meta-data) to find and visit all rules of a grammar.
+The header [`include/tao/pegtl/debug/visit.hpp`](../include/tao/pegtl/debug/visit.hpp) uses the [meta data](#meta-data) to find all rules of a grammar and call a "visitor" function on every one of them.

 ### Grammar Rules